 Employers in France will appreciate your degree issued by a French graduate business school.
 But if you want to work in other countries or continents you also want to be sure that your degree will be fully recognized by the relevant authorities.
 As the Diploma Supplement promotes transparency in higher education and informs about qualifications, you may use the document as supporting documentation for employment or further education.

-ESCI students graduating from 2013 onwards receive their Diploma Supplement at the same time as they get their Degree Certificate.
+ESCI students receive their Diploma Supplement at the same time as they get their Degree Certificate.
 The document is issued in French and provided free of charge.

 The Diploma Supplement is produced by ESCI in a standard format which is shared across the EU.
 It follows the model developed by the European Commission and contains 8 sections.